AlexanderJHill/Software-Engineering/Demo1/1_code/README1.txt

 How to use:

 Run 'CrowdAnalysys.exe' in the Fisher Sim (standalone version) folder.
 If any error messages appear, install the C++ redistributables 'vcredist_x64.exe' in the same folder, restart your machine and try again.
+The standalone version runs on Windows only.

 The code can be built using Qt Creator.
  Qt can be downloaded from https://www.qt.io/download-open-source/.
 You also need a suitable compiler already on your system.